What are the basic beliefs of Jehovah's Witnesses? Here is a simple but comprehensive guide.

 Apostates are former Jehovah's Witnesses who have left or been excommunicated.
 The organization uses the terms 'disfellowshipped' or 'disassociated' instead of 'excommunicated'.

-Jehovah's Witnesses believe everyone who leaves the Watchtower society to join another religion is guilty of 'wrong doing'.
+Jehovah's Witnesses believe everyone who leaves the organization to join another religion is guilty of 'wrong doing'.
 Everyone who leaves is shunned.
 This 'keeps the organization clean'.

 JW's avoid independent thinking because they believe that questioning doctrines leads to apostasy and excommunication from their church.